Relintai/pandemonium_engine_docs/tutorials/math/matrices_and_transforms.md

     print(transform.xform_inv(Vector2(0, 100)))
 ```

+Note:
-.. note:: If you know in advance that the transform is positioned at
+ If you know in advance that the transform is positioned at
           (0, 0), you can use the "basis_xform" or "basis_xform_inv"
           methods instead, which skip dealing with translation.